 Want to master practical search engine optimization skills for all aspects of SEO, get practical tips to rank higher in search results and get more visitors or sell more online?

-Currently, the team behind the popular plugin Yoast SEO is offering free all-around SEO training to help you optimize both your technical setup and your content.
+The team behind the popular plugin Yoast SEO offers all-around SEO training to help you optimize both your technical setup and your content.
 They provide tips you can immediately implement to help improve your rankings in search results, and cover all aspects of SEO so you can do the basics yourself and build a solid technical SEO foundation on your website.

 Explore Social Media

 If you usually connect with your customers in person but your storefront is temporarily on lockdown, this might be an excellent time to explore social media, especially Facebook and Instagram for business folks.
 These are communities where your customers likely already spend time and are an excellent way to quickly reach out to customers and let them know what’s going on with your business.
 Posting a quick text message or Facebook Live video, or adding an Instagram Story, is a quick way to say hi and keep connected.

 If you already collect customer email addresses, simply emailing your customers to let them know the current situation with your business is also a great way to stay in contact.
 Let them know if you’re still open, or if you’re temporarily closed but still available for remote deliveries or online shipments, or send them a note just to say hey, how’s it going, we’re here for you, and include important links your customers may need — especially if they have questions about shipments, where to contact your customer services department, or what link to go to for online purchases, etc. Consider it an online “care package” of info your customers may find very useful at a time when they can’t go out and directly purchase from you or get your services in person.